There is still time to help us reach our goal!

-Thrive on Kilimanjaro is a virtual fundraiser with a goal of raising $500,000 – enough to plant 5,000 Life Gardens impacting 200,000 people!
-Participants can join worldwide to help climb the 19,340 feet to the top of Mount Kilimanjaro by
+Thrive on Kilimanjaro was a virtual fundraiser with a goal of raising $500,000 – enough to plant 5,000 Life Gardens impacting 200,000 people!
+Participants joined us from around the world to help climb the 19,340 feet to the top of Mount Kilimanjaro by

 between September 17 – 23, 2021.